VespucciProject/Vespucci/README.md

-Vespucci Development Branch
+Vespucci Master Branch
 ========
-This branch is the active branch and is **probably not stable**.
+This branch is usually stable.
+Commits are made on releases.

 Vespucci is a free/libre/open-source, cross-platform tool for spectroscopic imaging